guillaumedsde/Harpocrates/js-api-client/docs/SetApi.md

 > DocumentSet createSet(documentSet)

-Add a new documentset set to the engine
+Add a new document set set to the engine

 ### Example